abhidadhaniya23/Node-and-express-structure-using-cpp/README.md

 ```c++
 g++ -o program program.cpp
 ```
-And you got compiled .exe file.
+Now you have the compiled .exe file.

 ## Contributing

-Contributions are always welcome!
+Contributions are always welcomed!

-If you wish to add more codes then join me to make this a great repository.
+If you wish to add more codes then join me to make this repository a great success.

 ### Thank you so much for read this documentation :)